davidhalter/jedi/docs/docs/features.rst

 **Security**

 Security is an important issue for |jedi|.
 Therefore no Python code is executed.
-As long as you write pure python, everything is evaluated statically.
+As long as you write pure Python, everything is evaluated statically.
 But: If you use builtin modules (``c_builtin``) there is no other option than to execute those modules.
 However: Execute isn't that critical (as e.g. in pythoncomplete, which used to execute *every* import!), because it